 The governorship of Lachlan Macquarie between 1810 and 1821 is considered a momentous period in the evolution of New South Wales from penal colony to prosperous colonial outpost.
-The convict designed and built, Hyde Park Barracks is one of the best surviving remnants of the period, at the head of the street bearing Macquarie's name.

 Photo: Mark Bowyer Hyde Park Barracks, Sydney